arvindr21/diskDB/README.md

 ```bash
 $ node performance/time.js
 ```
-An average of few tests can be found below
+An average of few tests (run on OS X - 10.9.3 | 2.9GHZ i7 | 8GB 1600MHz DDR3) can be found below

 #### Time taken to process x number of objects (in ms) vs Action Performed